Springe zum Hauptinhalt

 Imagine the following scenario: A company has been infiltrated but knows nothing about it.
 Sensitive data flows into the hands of cybercriminals; either intellectual property (industrial espionage) or personal data used for criminal activities such as credit card fraud through identity theft.
 If the infiltration is noticed and becomes public, it is already too late for the company concerned. the costs of rescuing the systems and eliminating the defects are performed by data protection law penalties and the reputation damage of the company's image toward their customers, suppliers and other business partners.

-Silent hacker attAcks: why do they take place undercover?
+A. Silent hacker attacks: why do they take place undercover?

 • Targets of the cyberattacks are e.g. the targeted spying for a later attack,